Tacoma, Washington Population 2019

 There are many international companies located in Tacoma.
-The top employer is the Joint Base Lewish-McChord, which employs over 66,000 people.
+The top employer is the Joint Base Lewis-McChord, which employs over 66,000 people.
 The public-school districts, the State of Washington, and the city’s health systems are also major employers.

 Tacoma Population Growth

-Despite some troubles in its past, the city has always seen population growth at every 10-year census.
+Despite some troubles in its past, the city of Tacoma has always seen population growth at every 10-year census.
 The population experienced its largest growth between 1880 and 1890, growing by over 3,000%.
 Population growth has slowed in recent years, but it still continues to climb.
 Based on recent estimates, the population has grown by 6.5% since the last census taken in 2010.
 Revitalization of the city, particularly the downtown area, is expected to continue to bring in new residents to this city.